Merakist/Merakist.github.io/_pages/experiences.md

     location: Hong Kong SAR, China
     position: Summer Intern
     company: The Hong Kong Research Institute of Textiles and Apparel (HKRITA)
-    description: Managed the ERP system across 20+ projects; led a feasibility study for adopting a cloud-based service; collaborated with Microsoft and partners on a migration plan and cloud architecture/IT strategy.
+    description: Managed the ERP system across 20+ projects; led a feasibility study for adopting a cloud-based service; collaborated with Microsoft and partners on cloud architecture/IT strategy.
     keywords: [ERP, Cloud Architecture, SaaS, Systems Planning, Microsoft]

 honors: